dzzie/dnsblock/readme.txt

 The pydivert/WinDivert library allows for the interception and manipulation of network traffic.
 This is only active while the python script is running.

 You configure it through config.txt.
-Here you can set processes to always be white or black listed or set a list of domains to block.
-All entries support wildcard matches.
+Here you can set processes and domains to be white or black listed.
+All entries support wildcard matches and are case insensitive.

 You have to restart the script for config changes to be recgonized.

 Blocked requests have localhost returned in the dns response.
-Unblocked requests will be allowed to pass through normally.
+All other requests will be allowed to pass through normally.

 to see blocked requests in real time you can use the /show command line option.